mattlennon3/todoist-api-deno-typescript/README.md

 # Todoist API Deno TypeScript Client

-First things first, huge thanks to [Sant123](https://github.com/sant123) who created the [first deno fork](https://github.com/sant123/todoist) of this repo also ported some of the dependencies.
+First things first, huge thanks to [Sant123](https://github.com/sant123) who created the [first deno fork](https://github.com/sant123/todoist) of this repo and ported some of the dependencies.
 I could not have done this without the work you've done!

+---

 In this repo, I have forked directly from the official [todoist typescript](https://github.com/Doist/todoist-api-typescript) repo, in the hopes of making merging upstream changes easier in future.

 The official repo doesn't seem to fully support the sync API yet.
 So I have implemented a few functions in the `sync-api` branch.
-Check out that branch for the sync functionality.
+Check out that branch for some sync functionality.

-I have not put sync branch into main as I anticipate Doist will update their main repo with the full sync API soon.
+I have not merged the sync branch into main as I anticipate Doist will update their repo with the full sync API soon.
 So I can just pull that in later.

 ## Installation